garyttierney/ghidra-batteries-included/README.md

 # Ghidra, batteries included

-A distribution of Ghidra 9.2 (as of now unreleased) with several extensions and data archives included to simplify reversing of game code.
+A distribution of Ghidra 9.2 (as of now unreleased) with extensions and patches included to simplify reversing code patterns commonly found in games.

 ## What's included?